gopala-kr/Quantum-Dots/23-Future-of-ET/README.md

 -----------------------

-          You Can only connect the dots looking backwards - Steve Jobs
+          You can only connect the dots looking backwards - Steve Jobs

 -----------------------